JorMerr/EV_charging_locations/Project_Outline.md

 - [x] Explanation of model choice, including limitations and benefits
 - [ ] Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)
 - [ ] Description of how they have trained the model thus far, and any additional training that will take place
-- [ ] Description of current accuracy score
+- [ ] Save Feature Importance table and use in presentation
-*Additionally, the model obviously addresses the question or problem the team is solving.*
+- [x] Description of current accuracy score *Additionally, the model obviously addresses the question or problem the team is solving.*

 ### Database

 ### Dashboard
-- [ ] Images from the initial analysis
+- [x] Images from the initial analysis
-- [ ] Data (images or report) from the machine learning task
+- [x] Data (images or report) from the machine learning task
-- [ ] At least one interactive element
+- [x] At least one interactive element

+## Tasks
+- [ ] Make connection to AWS database > pgAdmin > ML model (E)
+- [ ] Complete README Project outline (J)
+- [ ] Generate Feature Importance table (J)
+- [ ] Create requirements.txt file (J)
+    - in order for API call to NRCAN Station Locations to work, user must save an API key in config.py file
+    -
+- [ ] Update Google Slides to include
+    - [x] current accuracy of the model and original target
+    - [x] Add result of the analysis
+    - [x] Recommendations for future analysis
+    - [ ] Any changes to our project?
+    - [ ] stock photos to fill out some slides
+- [ ] Presentation
+    - [ ] Primarily images
+    - [ ] interactivity of dashboard demo
+    - [ ] Presentation time approx 15-20 minutes, 10 minutes Q&A
+    - [ ] Create Speaker Notes
+    - [ ]

 ## Fourth Segment
 ### Presentation
+**PRESENTATION WILL BE AROUND 30 MINUTES INCLUDING Q&A**
 #### Content
 - [ ] Result of the analysis
 - [ ] Recommendation for future analysis